S Ori 70

 S Ori 70 or S Ori J053810.1-023626 is a mid-T type astronomical object in the foreground of the σ Orionis cluster, which is approximately 1,150 light-years from Earth.
 It was discovered on November 24, 2002 by M. R. Zapatero-Osorio and E. L. Martin's team at the Roque de los Muchachos Observatory.
 It has yet to be determined if it is a field brown dwarf or a 3-million-year-old planet that is part of a cluster.
 Near-infrared spectroscopy images taken three years after its discovery led to the first motion measurements for the object.
 Its behavior is significantly different from what may be expected; it was further described as either a low-gravity atmosphere or an atmosphere with metallicity.
-The object's small proper motion suggests that it is farther away than expected if it were a single field T dwarf.
+The object's small proper motion suggests that it is further away than expected if it were a single field T dwarf.